wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/reissue-transaction.md

 # Reissue Transaction

 Reissue transaction increases the amount of the [token](/en/blockchain/token/) on the blockchain and/or prohibits its reissue.
-Only the token issuer can send a reissue transaction.
-The `reissuable` field determines whether the token can be reissued.
+Only the token issuer can send a Reissue transaction.
+The `reissuable` field of token determines whether the token can be reissued.

 ## Fee

-The minimum fee for a reissue transaction is:
+The minimum fee for a Reissue transaction is:
 * 0.001 WAVES after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 * 1 WAVES before activation of feature #15.